arnab-deka/arnab-deka.github.io/index.md

   #title: Arnab Deka #goes to the tab part
 ---

-PhD student at IPR, DAE
+##PhD student at Institute for Plasma Research, Dept. of Atomic Energy, India.